nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/webengine-jax-rs.md

 ### Automatic Discovery of JAX-RS Resources at Runtime

-If you don't want to explicitly declares your resources in a JAX-RS application object you can use a special application that will discover resources at runtime when it will be registered by the JAX-RS container.
+If you don't want to explicitly declare your resources in a JAX-RS application object you can use a special application that will discover resources at runtime when it will be registered by the JAX-RS container.
 For this you should use the `org.nuxeo.ecm.webengine.jaxrs.scan.DynamicApplicationFactory` application in your manifest like this:

 ```